You are listening to the Sean Hannity Radio Show Podcast.

 Why was that even there?

-New Gingrich will join us.
+Newt Gingrich will join us.

-Katie Hopkins today, Larry Cudlow.
+Katie Hopkins today.

-How do we get the economy moving for people in poverty on food stamps?
+Larry Kudlow, how do we get the economy moving for people in poverty on food stamps?

-And we showed the world that in places where no one thought it was even possible to fight.
+And Jeffrey Lord, Chris Hahn, Democratic rhetoric straight ahead from D.C.
+In places where no one thought it was even possible to fight, we could fight.

-and that's the only way this country will move forward So this is not the outcome any of us are hoping for.
+So this is not the outcome any of them are hoping for.

 But this is the beginning of something much bigger than us.

-We have had a legacy of tremendous leadership in the 6th district.
+We have had a legacy of tremendous leadership in the 6th District.

-Our very own Tom Price, who's now Secretary of the HHS.
+Our very own Tom Price, who's now Secretary of the HHS, now Senator Johnny Isaacson, and former Speaker Newt Gingrich.

-These men, these statesmen, have created very, very big shoes to fill.
+These men, these statesmen have created very, very big shoes to fill.

 And I will do my level best to live up to the standards that they have set.